pea-nut-z/karrot/readme.md

 It is a better experience to view on a mobile device instead of in the browser.
 Currently, viewing in the browser is not as responsive due to compatibility issues.

-eMarketplace is created using Expo and requires Expo Go to open the app.
-So, on your mobile device, please click [here](https://expo.dev/@peanutz/karrot) to find the link to download Expo Go and then on the same page, you can click to open the app using Expo Go.
+eMarketplace requires an app called Expo Go to run.
+So, on your mobile device, please download Expo Go.
+After that click [here](https://expo.dev/@peanutz/karrot) to get a QR code of eMarketplace, scan the code using Expo Go, and the app should open.

 ### View In The Browser